Community Assistance Hubs

 - Do I need a sick note?
 Those who have COVID-19 or are advised to self-isolate are able to obtain an ‘isolation note’ at https://111.nhs.uk/isolation-note, rather than visiting a doctor.
 For COVID-19 cases this replaces the usual need to provide a ‘fit note’ after seven days of sickness absence.
 Isolation notes will be accepted by Jobcentre Plus as evidence of your inability to attend.

-If you are self-employed or not eligible for Statutory Sick Pay (SSP), please read the following information:
+If you are self-employed, please read the following information: